ipa-nhg/MDD_Evaluation_Study/Qualitative/README.md

 ## QUALITATIVE EVALUATION

-For the qualitative evaluation of the proposed MDD solution against conventional robotics software development, a questionnaire has been made available to users.

-The survey is composed of the following questions:

 ### Section 1: Responder Profile

 **Q1** How many years of experience do you have in software development for the robotics field?